lhnguyen102/cuTAGI/README.md

 cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised-learning (i.e., classification and regression), unsupervised-learning (i.e., autoencoder), and reinforcement learning (working progress).

 ## User Input
 The user inputs are stored as `.txt` that has to be found in the folder `cfg`.
-User-inputs for cuTAGI are described following:
+User-inputs for cuTAGI are following:
 ```
 model_name:              # Model name e.g. classification_mnist
 task_name:               # Task name  i.e. classification or autoencoder or regression